josecodes/gce_condor/README.md

  that functionality.
 One day Starcluster may support GCE, but for now I am using these simple scripts to get my Condor cluster up and running on GCE.

-A basic summary:  Given the number of nodes, *gce_condor.py* uses *startup.sh* as a start up script for the each instance.  *startup.sh* installs Condor using debian's apt-get installer and then puts the master and node debian configuration files on the appropriate instances.
+A basic code summary:  Given the number of instances, *gce_condor.py* uses *startup.sh* as a start up script for each instance.  *startup.sh* installs Condor using debian's apt-get installer and then puts the master and node debian configuration files on the appropriate instances.

-Currently, the "terminate" command is very basic; it deletes ALL instances in the specified project.
-If this behavior does not work for your needs, you will need to manually shutdown the instances via Console or gcutil as needed until a more sophisticated version of the code is up.

 The long-term project goal is to make it easy to have a super-computer be summoned on-the-fly when needed for a task.
 GCE currently has several advantages over EC2 for doing this: